mrandypratt/ls170/study_guide.md

 - provide connection state tracking

 ### UDP Pros
-Much faster and simpler
+- Much faster and simpler.
-Serves as a template for software engineers who want to build only the services they require.
+- Serves as a template for software engineers who want to build only the services they require.
-Example Case: Phone/Video services where dropped packets do not need to be retransmitted.
+- Example Case: Phone/Video services where dropped packets do not need to be retransmitted.

 # HTTP
-Applications submit HTTP requests for every piece of data it needs to load a website HTTP requests are sent in plain text and contain headers for metadata
+Applications submit HTTP requests for every piece of data it needs to load a website.

+HTTP requests are sent in plain text and contain headers for metadata

 ## Request Response Cycle